8 things you can do to reduce your risk of ever needing a dental crown. –

 There are good reasons to hope that you’ll never need a crown.

 Crowns are an important type of restoration.
-And when one is needed, no other kind of dental work can really suffice.
+And when one is needed, no other kind of dental work fully provides the same level of service.
+Possible alternatives.

-So if ever needing one (or getting another one on another tooth) can be avoided all together, clearly that makes the better plan.
+So if ever needing one (or getting another one on another tooth) can be avoided altogether, clearly that makes the better plan.

 8 tips and suggestions that can help to minimize your chances of ever needing a dental crown placed.